cloudevents/spec/schemaregistry/schemaregistry.md

 For simple scenarios, the API allows for version management to be automatic and transparent.
 Whenever a schema is updated, a new version number is assigned and prior schema versions are retained.
+This specification does not mandate a retention policy, but implementations MAY retire and remove outdated schema versions.

-The latest available schema is always the default version that is retrieved when the API is given just the schema `id`.
+The latest available schema is always the default version that is retrieved when the URL to the schema is given without the version specified.

 A newer schema version might introduce breaking changes or it might only introduce careful changes that preserve compatibility.
 These strategies are not